 Sensors in each joint — any value detected by the sensor will be compared to standard state and evaluated in order to perform an action (i.e. stop, move away from the force, etc.)

 Hand guiding — easy and intuitive robot path programming by dragging the arm around its working envelope and registering positions and end effector actions

 Round shaped design — created to smooth the surface, remove sharp edges from impact dissipation, integrated motors and wiring, pinch point free design to prevent hand squeeze, lightweight

 Additional safety options — soft active or passive skin (jacket) for softened impact

-Let's take a look at a collaborative robot's axes
+Let's take a look at an industrial collaborative robot's axes

 An industrial robot, whether collaborative or traditional, has various axes configurations.
 Six-axis robots allow for greater flexibility and can perform a wider variety of applications than robots with fewer axes.
 The diagram below indicates each of the HC10 robot's six axes.